Dobol Trobol: Lets Get Redi 2 Rambol!: Plot

 Mac's past is revealed when Boni wants him to attend her birthday along with her mother, Mac's estranged wife Gabriela, whom he fell out with after he refused her demands that he stop being a chef and run her company instead.
 Turo takes pity on Mac after seeing how his past has caused his work's quality to deteriorate.
 To help him, Turo, Mr. Toribio, Nemo and Bogart trick Mac by telling them they have a catering service in Manila, which turns out to be at his old house to celebrate Boni's birthday.
 Mac is shocked when he realizes that he has arrived at his own house and is confronted by Gabriela.
-Mac's team is placed under the supervision of the overly perfectionist and gay Spanish head chef Paco.
+Mac's team is placed under the supervision of the overly perfectionist and flamboyant Spanish head chef Paco.
 However, he is accidentally knocked out by a rolling pin, forcing Mac to take charge at Turo's urging.
 The party continues and Turo introduces Mac as the chef.
 Boni praises him while a grateful Gabriela reconciles with him, but a recovered Paco chases Turo and his team with a rolling pin.
 After the end of the party, Mac stays at his home, while Turo, Nemo and Bogart return to the resort.

 Mac sees Turo packing his clothes, fulfilling his promise to Mac that he will leave the resort if he reconciles with his family, and to end his feelings to her daughter, but Boni disagrees and states that she loves Turo.
 Turo and Boni, and Mac and Gabriela, hug each other as separate couples, as Nemo knocks Bogart's head.